Kiss Kiss Bang Bang: Production

-The script, then titled You'll Never Die in This Town Again, was rejected by various studios before Joel Silver, who gave Black his first break producing Lethal Weapon and The Last Boy Scout, decided to help him.
-The leading role of the now retitled L.A.P.I. had been considered for Benicio del Toro, Hugh Grant and Johnny Knoxville.
+The script, then titled You'll Never Die in This Town Again, was rejected by various studios before Joel Silver, who gave Black his first break producing Lethal Weapon and The Last Boy Scout, decided to produce it.
+The leading role of the film, now retitled L.A.P.I., had been considered for Benicio del Toro, Hugh Grant and Johnny Knoxville.
 Robert Downey Jr. learned about the film from his then-girlfriend Susan Levin, who worked as Silver's assistant, and as he finished working with Silver in Gothika, the producer and Black brought him in to audition.
 Downey was eventually cast as they liked his readings and knew he could fit into the small $15 million budget, as his career had been in a downfall following his time in prison.
 Levin also suggested bringing in Val Kilmer, who coincidentally had been long interested in making a comedy.

 Before principal photography began, the title became Kiss Kiss Bang Bang because Black felt it was a "blunt and austere title" that described how the plot was "half romantic comedy and half murder mystery".
 To achieve a neo-noir look, Black screened 1960s films of the genre, such as Harper and Point Blank, to cinematographer Michael Barrett and production designer Aaron Osborne.
-Osborne in particular drew inspiration from the detective book covers by illustrator Robert McGinnis, who was also brought in to draw the covers for the fictional Johnny Gossamer novels that appear in the film.
+Osborne, in particular drew inspiration from the detective book covers by illustrator Robert McGinnis, who was also brought in to draw the covers for the fictional Johnny Gossamer novels that appear in the film.
 The Hollywood party that opens the film was filmed in Black's own Los Angeles mansion.

 Release

 Kiss Kiss Bang Bang was screened out of competition at the 2005 Cannes Film Festival.
-The film premiered at the Chinese Theatre on October 17, 2005 as the opener of the Hollywood Film Festival.
+The film premiered at the Chinese Theatre on October 17, 2005, as the opener of the Hollywood Film Festival.
 Kiss Kiss Bang Bang was released on DVD on June 13, 2006.